KayFrimp/alx-low_level_programming/0x14-bit_manipulation/README.md

 4. 4-clear_bit.c - function sets the value of a bit to 0 at a given index.

 5. 5-flip_bits.c - function returns the number of bits you would need to flip to get from one number to another.

+6. 100-get_endianness.c - function that checks the endianness.